rosianacodes/100-days-of-code/log.md

 ### Day 15: February 22, 2023

-**Today's Progress:** I created a nav bar for my website with the help of a 'Learn MaterializeCSS and create a new portfolio' playlist.
+**Today's Progress:** I created a nav bar for my portfolio website with the help of a 'Learn MaterializeCSS and create a new portfolio' playlist.

 **Thoughts:** I'm so happy I fixed the hamburger icon issue from yesterday with the help of my instructor Tim.
 The issue was material-icons link needed tp be added in the head (<link href="https://fonts.googleapis.com/icon?family=Material+Icons" rel="stylesheet">) and jQuery script needed to be added at the bottom of the body tag but above the CDN Js Script and my Js Script(<script src="https://code.jquery.com/jquery-3.6.3.min.js" integrity="sha256-pvPw+upLPUjgMXY0G+8O0xUf+/Im1MZjXxxgOcBQBXU=" crossorigin="anonymous"></script>)